The Heckling Hare: Home media

 This cartoon appears in restored form on the DVD Looney Tunes Golden Collection: Volume 2.
 It is also included, unrestored, on Looney Tunes Golden Collection: Volume 3 as part of the 1990 TV special What's Up Doc?
 A Salute to Bugs Bunny.
+The cartoon is included, restored, on the Blu-ray, Looney Tunes Collector's Vault: Volume 2.

 Original ending

 This is the cartoon that led to Avery leaving Warner Bros. and moving to MGM.
 The final gag of this cartoon originally had Bugs and Willoughby falling off three cliffs, with Bugs telling the audience "Well!
-Here we go again!" during the second and third trip down.
-Schlesinger intervened for reasons that are not known with certainty.
+Here we go again!" during the pair's second and third trip down.
+Schlesinger intervened, for reasons which are not known with certainty.

+According to Martha Sigall, Schlesinger found the second fall to be too repetitious and objected to its inclusion on those grounds.
+He instructed Avery to cut it, but Avery insisted that it should remain.
+Schlesinger simply overruled him as the boss, resulting in the ending being cut down regardless to Avery's insistence.
+Karl F. Cohen also suggests that Schlesinger found it inappropriate of an ending which suggests that Bugs gets killed.
+From Schlesinger's point of view, the dispute was over his right to do as he pleased with the films he was paying for.
+From Avery's point of view, the dispute was over artistic interference.

-It has been claimed that Bugs' line was "Hold on to your hats, folks.
+It was also claimed that Bugs' line was "Hold on to your hats, folks.
 Here we go again!", referring to a dirty joke that was then in circulation.
 However, this line does not appear in the film's dialogue transcript; a similar line had been used in Daffy Duck and Egghead (1938, coincidentally also directed by Avery) where Daffy Duck tells the audience, "Hold your seats, folks, here we go again!" just before launching into his own take on The Merry-Go-Round Broke Down.
-Another story is that Schlesinger feared that Tex Avery had killed off Bugs Bunny by ending the cartoon with Bugs and Willoughby falling off the second cliff without a clear indication of whether or not the two survived.

-According to Martha Sigall, Schlesinger found the second fall to be repetitious and objected to its inclusion on those grounds.
-He instructed Avery to cut it, but Avery insisted that it should remain.
-Schlesinger simply overruled him as the boss.
-Karl F. Cohen suggests that Schlesinger found inappropriate an ending which suggests that Bugs gets killed.
-From Schlesinger's point of view the dispute was over his right to do as he pleased with the films he was paying for.
-From Avery's point of view, the dispute was over artistic interference.

 The film was edited so that the characters only fall off a cliff once.
 After Bugs and Willoughby fall through the sky in a lengthy sequence, they "put on the brakes" and make a soft, feet-first landing on the ground.
 Bugs says to the audience, "N'yah, fooled you, didn't we?!"
 The dog follows with, "Yeah!" just as the cartoon fades out.
 Willoughby's line and the fade out to the end card are usually cut in TV versions (mostly those shown on the Ted Turner-owned cable networks TBS, TNT, Cartoon Network, and Boomerang) to cover up the fact that the cartoon had been edited in such an abrupt manner prior to release in theaters.